Springfield metropolitan area, Massachusetts: Transportation

 The Pioneer Valley Transit Authority (PVTA) is the primary operator of public transportation services in the Springfield Metropolitan Area.
 Headquartered in Springfield, the PVTA maintains a fleet of approximately 174 buses, 144 vans, and "is the largest regional transit authority in Massachusetts."
 Founded in 1974 with the enactment of Massachusetts General Law Chapter 161B, the PVTA serves 24 member communities in Hampden, Hampshire, and Franklin counties.
 Each member community pays an assessment fee to the PVTA based "on the number of miles served in that city or town."
 Alternative sources of revenue mostly originate from federal and state governments.
 The PVTA itself is governed by an advisory board.

+From the late 1800s until June 1940, the Springfield Street Railway served much of the greater Springfield metropolitan area with its 208+ mile streetcar system, which connected Springfield with its various neighborhoods like Forest Park and Indian Orchard, nearby cities such as Chicopee, Westfield, Holyoke, Agawam, West Springfield, Ludlow, Longmeadow, East Longmeadow, Palmer, Monson, Wilbraham and Ware and even nearby regions like Worcester, Hartford and the Berkshires.

+The Northern portion of the Greater Springfield metro region was similarly served by the Holyoke Street Railway and the closely affiliated Northampton Street Railway which together served their namesake cities along with South Hadley, Chicopee, Northampton, Amherst, Easthampton, Hadley and other nearby cities along with the Connecticut Valley Street Railway which also served Northampton, Amherst and Hadley as well as Greenfield, Turners Falls, Deerfield, Hatfield, Whately and other cities within and outside the metropolitan area.
+Smaller local street railways like the Shelburne Falls and Colrain Street Railway and an even smaller one in Conway operated in other outlying parts of the greater Springfield region.